NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## Contributing
-PRs are appreciated and will be reviewed quickly, the only code quality standard I have is to follow PEP8 standard except for the line length.
-If you have trouble understanding my code just ask me.
+PRs are appreciated and will be reviewed in a timely manner.
+Code standards are enforced by `black`, there is a CI check to ensure conformity.

 ## Current Feature Set: